 As a professional consultant, you spend plenty of time determining how other businesses work.
 But, how much time have you put into determining the shape of your own business?
 Choosing the best legal entity for your enterprise will help minimize your risks and maximize your profits.
 That way, you can concentrate on consulting.

 What’s best for your business?
 That depends.
-The type of legal entity you choose can effect how hefty your pile of paperwork and administrative duties are, the amount you pay in taxes, and how exposed you are to personal liability in the event of a lawsuit.
+The type of legal entity you choose can affect how hefty your pile of paperwork and administrative duties are, the amount you pay in taxes, and how exposed you are to personal liability in the event of a lawsuit.
 You don’t want damages that coming out of your own pocket, either in the form of cash or seized assets.

 The Most Common Legal Business Structures for Consultants